zhxing611/The-depth-intergrated-2D-numerical-model/README.md

 (3) Data post-processing software, e.g., Matlab, Tecplot, Microsoft office
 # Model operation
-(1) Users can download the program file by clicking "Download ZIP" option in "Clone or download" under "Code" Title.
+(1) Users can download the program file by clicking Option "Download ZIP" in "Clone or download" under Title "Code".

-(2) Before running progarm, users need to build a "input" file which contaians "ctr.dat" and "untitled.msh" provided under "Code" Title, and a "result " file which stores output results.
+(2) Before running program, users need to build a "input" folder which contains "ctr.DAT" file and "untitled.MSH" file provided under Title "Code" , and a "result " file which stores output results.

 (3) Users can click main program “swefvm.dsw” and enter the compilation environment to modify computer code and execute the program.
-The option “!” is used to execute the file.
+The Option “!” is used to execute the program.

 # Model application
-The computer code under "Code" Title is used to simulate tsunami propagation on a real-scale vegetated beach.
-Present numerical  are validated by three experimental cases of dam-break flow in a dry channel with a hump, solitary wave through a vegetated channel, tsunami wave run-up in Monai Valley.
+The computer code under Title "Code" is used to simulate tsunami propagation on a real-scale vegetated beach.
+Present numerical  are validated by three experimental cases of dam-break flow in a dry channel with a hump, solitary wave through a vegetated channel and tsunami wave run-up in Monai Valley.
 The setting of corresponding conditions in computer code for these three experimental cases can be found in Subtitle "branch" under Title "Code"